Home » By Course » Breakfasts » Easy Egg Bites Recipe with 5 Flavor Variations

 If you want to freeze them, wrap each one in parchment or plastic wrap first, then place them in a freezer-safe container or bag.
 They’ll keep well for up to a month.
 Don’t forget to label the date so you can keep track.
 You can eat them cold or pop them in the oven to warm them up before serving.

-What to Serve with Egg Bites
+How to Serve Egg Bites

 Want something a bit more filling?
 Add a side of roasted potatoes or toast up your favorite bread.
 I usually reach for garlic bread when I have it on hand.
-And if you’re rushing out the door, they go perfectly with a smoothie or a hot coffee for a no-fuss, satisfying start.
+And if you’re rushing out the door, they go perfectly with a pineapple and strawberry smoothie or a hot coffee for a no-fuss, satisfying start.

 A close-up of double-stacked muffins shows off their crispy ham tops and fluffy, cheesy texture.

-More Easy Breakfast Recipes To Try
+More Easy Make-Ahead Breakfast Recipes To Try

 Oven-Baked Egg Bites Recipe